EzequielMagalhaes/EzequielMagalhaes/README.md

 ### ⚡ Next Goals:
 - Software development internship.
 - Improve my knowledge and master my skills in Java.
-- In the future work with back-end development using Java and JavaScript.
+- In the future work with fullstack development using Java and JavaScript.

 ### 📜My history:
 - I'm Ezequiel, since I was a little boy I've been very curious and eager to learn more about this world of technology that covers many areas.